Permutation in String

 - If a permutation of

-to check if the substring within the window is a permutation ofs1
+s1overs2to check if the substring within the window is a permutation ofs1.

 Steps: